rubenvoss/rhcsa/CHEATSHEET.md

 ### Interrupt the boot process in order to gain access to a system:
 1. Interrupt reboot with e
+2. change ro -> rw
-2. Add rd.break to end of line that starts with linux
+3. Add rd.break to end of line that starts with linux
-3. Ctrl+x to start with new parameters
+4. Ctrl+x to start with new parameters
-4. mount –o remount,rw /sysroot
+5. mount –o remount,rw /sysroot
-5. chroot /sysroot
+6. chroot /sysroot
-6. passwd root
+7. passwd root
-7. touch /.autorelabel
+8. touch /.autorelabel

 ### Identify CPU/memory intensive processes and kill processes
 1. top